eden-network/docs/README.md

 # Eden Docs

 These docs are built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+They are a work in progress, please file any issues you find on GitHub and/or read our [contribution guide](./docs/contribution-guide.mdx) to submit a PR with your changes.

+If you have any questions, feel free to reach out on our [Discord](https://discord.gg/ZhB9mpWWG3).

 ## Installation